ipponshimeji/Panasu/Docs/Reference/about_FilterAST.md

 Corresponds to `FromFileRelPath` parameter.

-#### --RebaseOtherRelativeLinks or -r
+#### --StickOtherRelativeLinks or -r

-Corresponds to `RebaseOtherRelativeLinks` parameter.
+Corresponds to `StickOtherRelativeLinks` parameter.
-If this option is set, the `RebaseOtherRelativeLinks` parameter is set to `true`.
+If this option is set, the `StickOtherRelativeLinks` parameter is set to `true`.

 #### --ToBaseDirPath <path> or -td <path>